2022 GMC Sierra 2500HD Trim Levels, Configurations & Comparisons.

 High-tech safety features are still not standard, but more sophisticated packages are available for the SLE model of the Sierra 2500HD.
 One example would be the Driver Alert Package II, which includes lane departure warning and a following distance indicator.
 It also has a safety alert seat, which can vibrate in different areas to help draw the driver's attention to potential hazards on the road.

-Compare the 2022 GMC Sierra 2500HD SLE vs SLT Trim Levels.
+Compare the SLE vs SLT Trims.
 What is the difference?